This is the complete guide to content moderation. In this guide, you’ll learn:

 Risk 3) UGC Posts Prove Brand Damaging

 Through UGC campaigns, companies are using photos, tweets, and videos submitted by consumers to produce engagement and interest in a way that is cost effective.
-But your brand could take a hit if you let unacceptable content onto your platforms.
-Before launching UGC campaigns, your business must institute a well-constructed content moderation policy that is enforced by a team of professionals.
+But your brand could take a hit if you let unacceptable material onto your platforms.
+Before launching UGC campaigns, your business must institute a well-constructed policy that is enforced by a team of professionals.

 How can you prevent inappropriate user-generated content from landing on your company’s platform?

 Answer: Implement profanity filters, image moderation, and video moderation, using both live teams and AI, to filter UGC.
-Moderation of content is critical to making UGC work seamlessly for your company or clients.
+Moderating content is critical to making UGC work seamlessly for your company or clients.
 Stringent moderation can ensure UGC messaging remains relatively controlled, on brand, and beneficial to your bottom line.

 Part 3: Content Moderation Methods

-You can and should capitalize on user-generated content, but in order to make it a worthwhile investment, UGC must be accompanied by content moderation.
-Sounds simple, until you realize that there are various forms of content moderation available to choose from.
+You can and should capitalize on user-generated content, but in order to make it a worthwhile investment, UGC must be accompanied by moderation.
+Sounds simple, until you realize that there are various forms available to choose from.

 The particular form of content moderation that is appropriate for you can depend on client requirements, business needs, industry standards, and your online community.
-Before settling on the form of content moderation that your business will implement, examine the various ways to conduct moderation, and take all demands into consideration, as well as goals for your brand’s online presence.
+Before settling on the form your business will implement, examine the various ways to conduct moderation, and take all demands into consideration, as well as goals for your brand’s online presence.

 The 4 most common ways to conduct content moderation rely on either human moderators, AI, or both, and include: